Silhouettes with Artist Deborah O’Connor

 -

-First silhouette is $30, additional copies $15.
-Silhouettes are mounted on white or ivory archival quality cardstock.
+Each silhouette is $30.
+Matting and framing is available at additional costs.
+Silhouettes can be mounted on white or ivory archival quality cardstock.
 Mattes, extra copies for gift giving and frames will also be available.
 Silhouettes can also be made from photographs (in profile).
-Please call 203-762-7257 to book your reservation — a deposit is required.
+Please call 203-762-7257 to book your reservation — a deposit of $15 is required.

 Deborah O’Connor is a Rhode Island native, and began cutting silhouettes over 30 years ago.
 Her silhouettes are cut entirely freehand from paper using scissors as the only tool.
 A self-trained silhouette artist, O’Connor attended the Boston Museum School studying painting and drawing.
 After spending a year working at Disneyland’s Silhouette Studio in Tokyo and in Maui and New York, O’Connor now lives in Rhode Island.
 She is one of only a handful of silhouette artists still practicing the craft.